TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 3/Mark 3.31.md

 ---

-And there come his mother and his brethren; and, standing without, they sent unto him, calling him.
+His mother and his brothers came, and standing outside, they sent to him, calling him.